btrplace/kherbache-thesis/README.md

 └── RandomVMsScale.java
 ```

-- The JSON instances files for each type of experiment are provided in the `instances` directories.
+* The JSON instances files for each type of experiment are provided in the `instances` directories.
-- The result CSV files will appear into the folders `btrplace` and `mvm`, under directories with the name of the scale factor `x1`, `x2`, etc.
+* The result CSV files will appear into the folders `btrplace` and `mvm` under directories with the name of the scale factor used (`x1`, `x2`, etc).

 <!-- The files reffering to the non-optimized version of mVM are labelled `mvm-four` (or `four-steps`), where `single-step` or just `mVM` refer to the optimized version (MaxBandwidth optimisation).
 - BtrPlace corresponds to the `no-share` model described in the thesis.
 -->

 To execute the `Scalability` experiments, we recommend to use at least 2 GiB RAM for JVM memory allocation pool.
-Here is how to execute `BtrPlace` and `mVM` scale tests consecutively for each experiment:
+Here is how to execute `mVM` and `BtrPlace` scale tests consecutively for each experiment:

 ``` shell
 # Decommissioning scenario - Infrastructure scaling: